-Social media strategies, media training, and speaker training, so you don't get caught unprepared or without a message.
+Message development, social media strategies, and speaker/media training for individuals and groups, so you don't get caught unprepared, speechless or without a message.
 I'm Washington, DC-based communications consultant Denise Graveline.
 Want to pick my brain or get a sense of how I work?
 Do it here.

 (Editor's note: Here's a guest post from Joe Bonner, director of communications and public affairs at Rockefeller University in New York City, that offers a new take on Facebook's recently introduced beta of "community pages."
 Bonner's one of my go-to sources on social media, and this post will show you why.
 He's curated links for this post from a variety of perspectives, each one its own good read, and plucked from the noise about community pages a signal to which you should be paying attention: How to use community pages to your organization's or company's advantage.
 This will be of particular interest to higher education and nonprofit communicators, but companies will find it useful as well.
 I'm just delighted to welcome Bonner's posts in this space--don't get caught without these excellent insights.)